 Our quarterly journal “Berkshire Family Historian” (free to all members) is packed with information.
 Some of the most interesting contributions are Members’ articles about their genealogical journey and the things they unearthed during the research.

 Here is our archive of those articles.
-It’s a constant work in progress, with new articles being added each quarter, and older ones over time as we extend the archive back to the earliest days of the journal.
+It’s a constant work in progress, with new articles being added each quarter.

 We’ve thrown in a few articles from organisations such as the Berkshire Record Office and – unashamedly – some plugs for products you can buy from the shop to help your research